jeremenichelli/personal-site/posts/2015-10-27-the-vigenere-encryption.md

 P[i] = H[i] - K[i] MODULE 26
 ```

-If you want to know more about it you can go to <a href="https://en.wikipedia.org/wiki/Vigenère_cipher" target="_blank">the Wikipedia article about Vigenère</a> where you're going to find that actually the person who thought about this first was Giovan Battista Bellaso in 1553.
+If you want to know more about it you can go to the [Wikipedia article about Vigenère](//en.wikipedia.org/wiki/Vigenère_cipher) where you're going to find that actually the person who thought about this first was Giovan Battista Bellaso in 1553.
 Shame on you Vigenère!

 ## Alphabetic encryption in C